-Mother who murdered, ill-treated child will spend at least 17 years in prison
+Mother who murdered, abused toddler sentenced to life imprisonment

 But it was a deadly bashing to a toddler's head inflicted by her mother that actually killed her.

-Now the mother, whose name is currently suppressed, has been jailed for life with a minimum non-parole period of 17 years for her murder and charges of ill-treating her, injuring her with intent and failing to seek medical care.
+Now the mother has been jailed for life with a minimum non-parole period of 17 years for her murder and charges of ill-treating her, injuring her with intent and failing to seek medical care.

 "Your offending involved systematic abuse of young child who was defenceless," said Justice Graham Lang this morning in the High Court at Rotorua.